pulumi/terraform-provider-digitalocean/website/docs/d/droplet.html.md

 Get information on a Droplet for use in other resources.
 This data source provides all of the Droplet's properties as configured on your DigitalOcean account.
-This is useful if the Droplet in question is not managed by Terraform or you need to utilize any of the Droplet's data.
+This is useful if the Droplet in question is not managed by this provider or you need to utilize any of the Droplet's data.

 **Note:** This data source returns a single Droplet.
 When specifying a `tag`, an